MicrosoftDocs/SupportArticles-docs/support/browsers/ie-document-modes-faq.md

 ## What is Enterprise mode

-The [Document mode selection flowchart](/internet-explorer/ie11-deploy-guide/img-ie11-docmode-lg) explains clearly how IE determines document modes.
+The [Document mode selection flowchart](/internet-explorer/ie11-deploy-guide/img-ie11-docmode-lg) explains clearly how Internet Explorer determines document modes.

-The Internet Explorer 11 (IE 11) Enterprise mode site list lets you specify document modes for specific websites.
+The Internet Explorer 11 Enterprise mode site list lets you specify document modes for specific websites.
 This helps you fix compatibility issues without changing a single line of code on the site.
-This addition to the site list is a continuation of our commitment to help you upgrade and stay up to date regarding the latest version of IE, while preserving your investments in existing apps.
+This addition to the site list is a continuation of our commitment to help you upgrade and stay up to date regarding the latest version of Internet Explorer, while preserving your investments in existing apps.

 ## When do I use document modes versus Enterprise node

-While the Enterprise mode functionality provides great compatibility for you on IE 8 or IE 7, the new document mode capabilities can help you stay up-to-date regardless of which versions of IE are running in your environment.
+While the Enterprise mode functionality provides great compatibility for you on Internet Explorer 8 or Internet Explorer 7, the new document mode capabilities can help you stay up-to-date regardless of which versions of Internet Explorer are running in your environment.
 Therefore, we recommend that you start your testing process as follows:

-- If your enterprise primarily uses IE 8 or IE 7, start testing by using Enterprise mode.
+- If your enterprise primarily uses Internet Explorer 8 or Internet Explorer 7, start testing by using Enterprise mode.
-- If your enterprise primarily uses IE 10 or IE 9, start testing by using the various document modes.
+- If your enterprise primarily uses Internet Explorer 10 or Internet Explorer 9, start testing by using the various document modes.

-Because you might have multiple versions of IE deployed, you might have to use both Enterprise mode and document modes to effectively move to IE 11.
+Because you might have multiple versions of Internet Explorer deployed, you might have to use both Enterprise mode and document modes to effectively move to Internet Explorer 11.

 > [!IMPORTANT]
 > Enterprise mode takes precedence over document modes.

 ## What is the difference between EmulateIE7 and Internet Explorer 7 document modes

-In IE 8, Microsoft introduced compatibility options to allow IE to act as if it were IE 7.
-This change lets users view both fully compliant sites and _compatibility views_ of web content that required IE 7.
+In Internet Explorer 8, Microsoft introduced compatibility options to allow Internet Explorer to act as if it were Internet Explorer 7.
+This change lets users view both fully compliant sites and _compatibility views_ of web content that required Internet Explorer 7.

-This has been extended up to and including IE 11 in order to support the Compatibility View feature - or, at least, document modes.
+This has been extended up to and including Internet Explorer 11 in order to support the Compatibility View feature - or, at least, document modes.

-**IE=7**: Display in IE 7 Standards mode.
+**IE=7**: Display in Internet Explorer 7 Standards mode.

-**IE=EmulateIE7**: Webpages are displayed in IE 7 Standards mode, regardless of the [declared !DOCTYPE directive](https://developer.mozilla.org/docs/Glossary/Doctype).
+**IE=EmulateIE7**: Webpages are displayed in Internet Explorer 7 Standards mode, regardless of the [declared !DOCTYPE directive](https://developer.mozilla.org/docs/Glossary/Doctype).
 Failing to declare a `!DOCTYPE` directive causes the page to load in Quirks.

-When you specify the version (for example, IE 7), you set a requirement that the page must use the IE 7 Standards mode.
+When you specify the version (for example, Internet Explorer 7), you set a requirement that the page must use the Internet Explorer 7 Standards mode.

-Officially, the rules for rendering a webpage are evaluated in the following order by IE:
+Officially, the rules for rendering a webpage are evaluated in the following order by Internet Explorer:

-- Internet Explorer Developer Tools settings – Manually setting the browser mode (user agent string in IE 11) and Document mode overrides all other settings.
+- Internet Explorer Developer Tools settings – Manually setting the browser mode (user agent string in Internet Explorer 11) and Document mode overrides all other settings.
 - Web content/document is in an iframe – The rendering or compatibility mode for the page and for any contained iframes is set by the page.
 Iframe settings (for example, iframe specific X-UA-compatible.) are ignored.
-- X-UA-Compatible meta tag – This value can be specified in the web application generated page header or inserted by the web server or application server to select IE's Document mode.
+- X-UA-Compatible meta tag – This value can be specified in the web application generated page header or inserted by the web server or application server to select Internet Explorer's Document mode.
 - The **Compatibility View** setting – If **X-UA-compatible** is not specified, the user's local browser **Compatibility View** setting will apply.
 This is the equivalent (for non-standard pages) of the X-UA-Compatible **EmulateIE7** setting.
 - \<!DOCTYPE> setting – If none of the previous mechanisms are used, the <!DOCTYPE> tag selects the rendering of **Standards** (or **Almost Standards**) or IE 5 Quirks mode.